Alabama Department of Public Health

 The State of Florida serves 10,000 youth ages 10—19 through schools, community-based organizations, and agencies serving youth with behavioral, societal, and educational deficiencies.
 Sub-recipients choose one or a combination of four different evidence-based curricula to be delivered to youth.
 These curricula include Making A Difference, Promoting Health Among Teens (PHAT)!, Choosing the Best, REAL Essentials, and Love Notes.
 Sub-recipients also provide one-hour sessions for parents/guardians to reinforce health messages.

 Georgia Department of Human Services-Division of Family & Children Services

 Address: 2 Peachtree St. NW, Ste.
 26-423, Atlanta, GA 30303

 Phone: (404) 656-9255

 The State of Georgia serves 50,000 youth ages 10—19.
 The program uses Making a Difference, Promoting Health Among Teens (PHAT), Choosing the Best, REAL Essentials, and Love Notes in schools and alternative settings within 22 urban, rural, and suburban counties.

 Idaho Department of Health & Welfare

 Address: 450 W. State St., 4th Floor, P.O.
 Box 83720, Boise, ID 83702

 Award Amount: $281,438

 The State of Idaho serves 125 youth ages 10—14 along with 75 parents.
-The program uses Draw the Line/Respect the Line as well as Families Talking Together/Bridging the Gap Dinners in school and community settings within Idaho Public Health Districts.
+The program uses Making a Difference! as well as Families Talking Together/Bridging the Gap Dinners in school and community settings within Idaho Public Health Districts.